 Shoulder dystocia is not reliably predictive Erb's palsy often occurs in the absence of recognized shoulder dystocia.
 Defense lawyers point to some studies that suggest that 50% of cases of brachial plexus palsies involve uncomplicated vaginal deliveries.
 In support of this argument, they further contend that there has been very little reduction in the incidence of Erb's palsy despite a dramatic increase in the numbers of cesarean deliveries.

 Brachial plexus palsy can also occur in the posterior arm of infants whose anterior arm was impacted behind the symphysis pubis.
 Because this can occur after a C-section, defense lawyers and their experts argue this as evidence that the injury occurs in the absence of negligence and instead as the result of material labor forces.
 The defense to these cases often involves trying to find some way to indirectly blame the mother and this argument typifies this strategy.

 Malpractice defense attorneys argue that studies do not show a statistical relationship between brachial plexus palsy, the experience of the obstetric provider, or the number and type of maneuvers used to alleviate shoulder dystocia.

 There are fatal flaws in all of these arguments.
-One huge problem is that whether or not there was excessive lateral traction is defined in these studies by whether the doctor admit there was excessive traction.
-One defense expert goes as far as to say if the doctor says "I didn't exert excessive lateral traction on the fetal head" than it must be there is another cause for the Erb's palsy.
+One huge problem is that whether or not there was excessive lateral traction is defined in these studies by whether the doctor admits there was excessive traction.
+One defense expert goes as far as to say if the doctor says "I didn't exert excessive lateral traction on the fetal head" then it must be there is another cause for the Erb's palsy.
 Incredibly, he testified that the only exception to this rule would be if the baby was decapitated.
 Let the insanity of that sink in for a second.